MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 Bit | Description
 :---: | :---
 0 ~ 5 | Reserved.
-6 | HFP/MAP Connected needed.
+6 | HFP/MAP connections NOT needed.
 7 | Support ACK for SPP connection.

 **Payload:** not used.